Project-Aarde/lore/organizations/aarde-archaeological-society.md

 rushing back to Kalima Prime, she raised the alarm with local officials, who initially didn't believe her.
 One, however, was inclined to climb down the cavern himself to witness the sight.
 He was a retired archaeologist, and well into his 70s, but still a spritely fellow and most certainly capable of traversing the perilous path down the loose gravel and slippery rock.

-blah blah blah, need to flish this out, old guy and cave climber go back down, they see the incredible ruins, and old guy finds some other retired colleagues and with them forms the Aarde Archaeological Society.
+blah blah blah, need to flesh this out, old guy and cave climber go back down, they see the incredible ruins, and old guy finds some other retired colleagues and with them forms the Aarde Archaeological Society.